mozaini/udacity-azure/WRITEUP.md

 	* vertically (Scale-up), increase memory and add more CPUs and disk space by simply changing 	the pricing tire.
 	On the other hand, Azure VM provides features for scaling, including VM scale sets, 	a group of 	identical, load-balanced VMs, and Azure VMs batch, which enables large-scale parallel and high-	performance computing (HPC) batch jobs with the ability to scale to tens, hundreds, or thousands 	of VMs.
 Since my application is simple and doesn't require that scalability, I decided to chose Azure 	App Service

 - Availability-wise, in order to have a better overview, let me show the differences between App Service and VM in Azure in terms of monthly uptime percentage.
-Below are two tables that show the uptime percentage of Azure App Service and Azure VM, according to SLA for App Service.
+Below are two tables that show the uptime percentage of Azure App Service and Azure VM, according to SLA for App Service and VM.

 ### Azure App Service
 <table>